NY Gov. Hochul vows reform, leadership shakeup at Office of Cannabis Management

 - Oops!Something went wrong.Please try again later.

-New York State’s much-maligned Office of Cannabis Management will get new leadership and streamline its torpid permitting process for retailers, Gov. Hochul said Friday, moving to address failures that have allowed a sprawling illegal marijuana market to emerge in the city.
+NEW YORK — New York state’s much-maligned Office of Cannabis Management will get new leadership and streamline its torpid permitting process for retailers, Gov. Hochul said Friday, moving to address failures that have allowed a sprawling illegal marijuana market to emerge in the city.

 Hochul described the state’s legal cannabis rollout as a “disaster” and said the Cannabis Management Office has been stuck in a “start-up mode.”
 But the governor promised the office would be transformed into a more efficient agency, a push that comes less than a month after Hochul and lawmakers approved a state budget that includes sweeping measures aimed at penalizing illicit cannabis retailers.